$0 UAE Transition Planning Checklist

 At minimum, your portfolio should include:

 Diagnostic documentation.
 The original diagnostic report (autism, ADHD, dyslexia, intellectual disability, etc.) from the assessing psychologist or specialist.
-If the report is more than two to three years old, it may be deemed outdated by the receiving system.
-In the UK, a fresh EHC needs assessment will be ordered anyway.
-In the US, the new school district will conduct its own evaluation, but having a detailed existing report accelerates the timeline significantly.
+If the report is more than two to three years old, ask the receiving system whether an update is required.
+The receiving authority or school district may conduct its own evaluation, but a detailed existing report helps it understand the student's profile.

 Current IEP or DLP.
 Your child's most recent KHDA IEP or ADEK DLP, including all current goals, accommodations, and support provisions.
 Request an official copy from the school's Head of Inclusion before the last day of school.